PKBeam/Edda/getting-started.md

     - [Lossy encoding](#lossy-encoding)

 ## Installation
-To run Edda, you'll need a computer running Windows 10.
+To run Edda, you'll need a computer with Windows 10 or Windows 11.

 > **NOTE**: If you have a Linux or macOS computer, you may be able to use something like [WINE](https://www.winehq.org) or [Parallels](https://www.parallels.com/) to run Windows programs.